Chapter 2: Training the System

 | Compounding Deficit | When one leg weakens, it weakens the others; creates downward spiral. |

-| Energy Availability | Energy left over for body function after training expenditure; persistently low is harmful. |
+| Energy Availability | Energy left over for body function after training expenditure; persistently low is harmful.
+A research-context variable, not a personal-calculation tool. |

 | Functional Overreach | Planned short-term fatigue followed by recovery; can produce gains.
 A training tool. |